-- The Password Program Command is only capable of programming 0's. - The password is all 1's when shipped from Cypress.
-It is located in its own memory space and is accessible through the use of the Password Program and Password Read commands. - All 64-bit password combinations are valid as a password. - Once the Password is programmed and verified, the Password Protection Mode Locking Bit must be programmed (to 0) in order to prevent reading the password. - The Password Protection Mode Lock Bit, once programmed (to 0), prevents reading the 64-bit password on the data bus and further password programming.
+- The Password Program Command is only capable of programming 0's. - The password is all 1's when shipped from Infineon.
+It is located in its own memory space and is accessible through the use of the Password Program and Password Read commands. - All 64-bit password combinations are valid as a password. - Once the Password is programmed and verified, the Password Protection Mode Locking Bit must be programmed (to '0') in order to prevent reading the password. - The Password Protection Mode Lock Bit, once programmed (to '0'), prevents reading the 64-bit password on the data bus and further password programming.
 All further program and read commands to the password region are disabled and these commands are ignored.
 Attempted programming of a protected Password will set the Sector Lock Status Bit (SR[1]) and the Program Status Bit (SR[4]).
-If a further programming operation is attempted on either the Password or the Password Protection Mode Lock Bit the operation will be aborted and the failure will be indicated in the Status Register (see Table 17 on page 36).
+If a further programming operation is attempted on either the Password or the Password Protection Mode Lock Bit the operation will be aborted and the failure will be indicated in the Status Register (see Table 17).
 There is no means to verify what the password is after the Password Protection Mode Lock Bit is programmed.
 Password verification is only allowed before selecting the Password Protection Mode. - The Password Mode Lock Bit is not erasable. - For the unlocking function to occur, the password portion can be entered in any order as long as the entire 64-bit password is entered.
-If the password unlock command provided password does not match the hidden internal password, the unlock operation fails in the same manner as a programming operation on a protected sector.
-The Status Register will return to the ready state with the Program Status Bit set to 1 indicating a failed programming operation due to a locked sector.
-In this case it is a failure to change the state of the PPB Lock Bit because it is still protected by the lack of a valid password. - The device requires approximately t{PSWD} = 100 μs for setting the PPB Lock Bit after the valid 64-bit password is given to the device.
+If the Password Unlock command provided password does not match the hidden internal password, the unlock operation fails in the same manner as a programming operation on a protected sector.
+The Status Register will return to the ready state with the Program Status Bit set to '1' indicating a failed programming operation due to a locked sector.
+In this case it is a failure to change the state of the PPB lock bit because it is still protected by the lack of a valid password. - The device requires approximately $t{PSWD}$ = 100 μs for setting the PPB lock bit after the valid 64-bit password is given to the device.

-- The Password Unlock command cannot be accepted any faster than once every t{PSWD} (see Table 60 on page 91).
+- The Password Unlock command cannot be accepted any faster than once every tPSWD (see Table 64).
 This makes it take an unreasonably long time (58 million years) for a hacker to run through all the 64-bit combinations in an attempt to correctly match a password.
-The EA status checking methods may be used to determine when the EAC is ready to accept a new password command. - If the password is lost after setting the Password Mode Lock Bit, there is no way to clear the PPB Lock Bit.
+The EA status checking methods may be used to determine when the EAC is ready to accept a new password command. - If the password is lost after setting the Password Mode Lock Bit, there is no way to clear the PPB lock bit.